carpentries-incubator/workflows-nextflow/_episodes/08-nfcore.md

 If not specified, Nextflow will fetch the default branch.
 For pipelines with a stable release this the default branch is `master` - this branch contains code from the latest release.
 For pipelines in early development that don't have any releases, the default branch is `dev`.

-> ## latest flag
-> Note that once pulled, Nextflow will use the local cached version for subsequent runs.
-Use the -latest flag when running the pipeline to always fetch the latest version.
-Alternatively, you can force Nextflow to pull a pipeline again using the nextflow pull command:
-> ~~~
-> nextflow run nf-core/rnaseq -latest
-> nextflow pull nf-core/rnaseq
-> ~~~
-{: .callout}

 > ## Exercise: Fetch the latest RNA-Seq pipeline
 >
->  1. Use the nextflow pull command to download the latest `nf-core/rnaseq` pipeline
+>  1. Use the `nextflow pull` command to download the latest `nf-core/rnaseq` pipeline
 >
->  2. Use the nf-core list command to see if you have the latest version of the pipeline
+>  2. Use the `nf-core list` command to see if you have the latest version of the pipeline
+>
 > > ## Solution
 > >
 > > 1. `nextflow pull nf-core/rnaseq`